ibm-cloud-docs/databases-for-mysql/howto-resources-scaling.md

 ## Scaling in the API

-The _Foundation Endpoint_ that is shown on the _Overview_ panel _Deployment details_ of your service provides the base URL to access this deployment through the API.
+The _Foundation Endpoint_ shown on the _Overview_ panel _Deployment details_ of your service provides the base URL to access this deployment through the API.
 Use it with the `/groups` endpoint if you need to manage or automate scaling programmatically.

 To view the current and scalable resources on a deployment, use
 ```